dbonates/dir/README.md

 ### Known Issues:

-I couldn't manage to update the alias for current terminal window.
-Once they're saved, you can open a new terminal to use them, or running `source ~/.bash_profile` by hand.
+I couldn't manage to update the alias for current terminal window from inside the app.
+But once they're saved, they will be available as soon you refresh the shell by running`source ~/.bash_profile` by hand.
+Or of course, open fresh terminal screen and they will be there for you 😉.

 ---